 The questionnaires asked whether the respondents owned a gun, how many guns, what types, and how they are stored at home.
 They also gathered information about the number of children they had and their ages.

 Importantly, the questionnaires asked whether any of the children had depression, attention deficit hyperactivity disorder, or mental health disorders other than depression.
-All of the above are established risk factors for self-harm.
+All of the above are

 According to the questionnaires, overall, around 1 in 3 U.S. households contained firearms, and approximately 2 in 5 households where children were present contained a firearm.